kcsongor/kcsongor.github.io/_posts/2015-10-02-time-travel-in-haskell-for-dummies.md

 assembly instructions and turn them into their binary equivalent for the given CPU architecture.

-However, we there are some instructions that we can’t immediately convert.
+However, there are some instructions that we can’t immediately convert.
 One of such instructions are labels for branching. (jumps) For these labels, we need a symbol table.
 {% highlight haskell %}